Ken Hall – Managing Director

 Conductor – Principal & Youth Chorus

-A celebrated singer, conductor, and educator, Teri has been the Music Director of the CCOC since 2015.
-She was previously an instructor with the CCOC from 1992-2002, before moving to the Toronto Children’s Chorus from 2002-2012, where she served as Assistant Artistic Director.
+A celebrated singer, conductor, and educator, Teri Dunn has been the Music Director of the Canadian Children’s Opera Company since 2015.
+She was previously an instructor with the CCOC from 1992-2002, before accepting a position with the Toronto Children’s Chorus from 2002-2012, where she served as Assistant Artistic Director.
 Teri is the Chair of the Choral Department at the prestigious St. Michael’s Choir School, where she conducts three of their choirs.
-As a singer, Teri has performed with some of Canada’s finest ensembles, including the Toronto Mendelssohn Choir, Tafelmusik, Opera in Concert, New Music Concerts, and the Vancouver and Ottawa Chamber Music Festivals.
-Her discography includes several recordings for Centrediscs (Canadian Music Centre) and for Naxos.
+She has held also conducting positions with the Royal Conservatory of Music and the Hart House Chorus (University of Toronto).
+Her choirs have appeared at Carnegie Hall, the Toronto International Choral Festival, the Vatican, and at the ACDA.
+An acclaimed soloist, Ms. Dunn has performed widely with ensembles such as Tafelmusik, and the Toronto Symphony Orchestra.
+She has recordings on Centrediscs and Naxos, and was a prize-winner in the Eckhardt-Grammatté Competition.
+In May 2002, Ms. Dunn received the Leslie Bell Prize in Choral Conducting, awarded by Choirs Ontario.

 Accompanist – Youth Chorus